Dissolving Jelly Beans Experiment

 What happens if you leave the jelly beans in the liquids overnight?
 Are there any additional changes?
 You could also remove the jelly beans and note any changes to the candy!
 Do NOT eat jelly beans in liquids!

-This experiment is also a fantastic example of a physical change.
+This experiment is a fantastic example of a physical change.
 While the physical characteristics of the jelly bean may change in the various liquids, a new substance is not formed.